Bubble tea: Toppings

 Tapioca pearls (boba) are the most common ingredient, although there are other ways to make the chewy spheres found in bubble tea.
 The pearls vary in color according to the ingredients mixed in with the tapioca.
 Most pearls are black from brown sugar.

-Jelly comes in different shapes: small cubes, stars, or rectangular strips, and flavours such as coconut jelly, konjac, lychee, grass jelly, mango, coffee, and green tea.
-Azuki bean or mung bean paste, typical toppings for Taiwanese shaved ice desserts, give bubble tea an added subtle flavour as well as texture.
+Jelly comes in different shapes: small cubes, stars, or rectangular strips, and flavors such as coconut jelly, konjac, lychee, grass jelly, mango, coffee, and green tea.
+Azuki bean or mung bean paste, typical toppings for Taiwanese shaved ice desserts, give bubble tea an added subtle flavor as well as texture.
 Aloe, egg pudding (custard), and sago also can be found in many bubble tea shops.
 Popping boba, or spheres that have fruit juices or syrups inside them, are another popular bubble tea topping.
-Flavours include mango, strawberry, coconut, kiwi, and honey melon.
+Flavors include mango, strawberry, coconut, kiwi, and honey melon.

-Some shops offer milk or cheese foam on top of the drink, giving the drink a consistency similar to that of whipped cream, and a saltier flavour profile.
+Some shops offer milk or cheese foam on top of the drink, giving the drink a consistency similar to that of whipped cream and a saltier flavor profile.
 One shop described the effect of the cheese foam as "neutraliz[ing] the bitterness of the tea...and as you drink it you taste the returning sweetness of the tea."